gbdev/pandocs/src/Four_Player_Adapter.md

 to show when Game Boys are "connected".
 If for whatever reason, the ping responses are not sent, the status bits are unset.

-Some examples of ping packets sent byte the DMG-07 are shown below:
+Some examples of ping packets sent by the DMG-07 are shown below:

 Packet        | Description
 --------------|-------------------------------------------------------